-The City's net position from governmental activities increased \$1,304,010.
-Unrestricted net position, the part of net position that can be used to finance day-to-day operations without constraints established by debt covenants, enabling legislation or other legal requirements, was \$(1,866,194) at June 30, 2020.
-The decrease from the prior year arises from large capital asset purchases in 2020 such that a much larger portion of the net position is represented by the net investment in capital assets.
+The City's net position from governmental activities increased \$2,089,809.
+Unrestricted net position, the part of net position that can be used to finance day-to-day operations without constraints established by debt covenants, enabling legislation or other legal requirements, was \$(2,666,476) at June 30, 2021.
+The decrease from the prior year arises from increases in net investment in capital assets and restricted fund balances.